wooshdev/feather/README.md

 ## Platform Support <a name="platform-support"></a>
 This code is designed to primarily use POSIX and C89 functions, but some minimal C99-standard functions and some libraries are used.
 This basically means that most UNIX-like systems are supported.
 Currently, the following platforms are supported:
-- (GNU) Linux
+- Linux
 - FreeBSD
 - OpenBSD

 Please refer to the build instructions for more details.
-Windows systems are not supported and will probably also not be supported in the future.
+Windows systems are not supported and will probably never be supported.

 ## Dependencies
 This project tries to keep the amount of dependencies used minimal, but some are simply mandatory.